 - Selection of caching module, etc.

-Let’s take a thorough walk towards the system design path in this roadmap article.
+Let’s take a thorough walk toward the system design path in this roadmap article.
 We can break down this into three small chunks for better understanding:

 - Data Models and Query Languages (query language for data, graph-like data models, foundation of data logs)